13 June 2023

 The Summer School is open to advanced undergraduate students and master students in any medical field of study including Medicine, Pharmacy and Biomedical Sciences.

-As Transplantation Medicine doesn’t involve just doctors, we aim to invite those of multiple disciplines, that may even be outside of the medical field.
-In that way, the challenges of transplantation medicine can be future shared.
+● As Transplantation Medicine doesn’t involve just doctors, we aim to invite those of multiple disciplines, that may even be outside of the medical field.
+In that way, the challenges of transplantation medicine can be shared in the future.
+PhD students with transplant medicine-related work are also encouraged to participate.

 Course aim